 Several other sandpile model extensions oriented toward MFE applications, especially transport barrier physics, have been developed.
 One class of these is the so-called 'bistable sandpile,' which uses bistable toppling rules to study the process of barrier build-up as a sequence of local transport bifurcations.
 The formation of an edge pedestal, which builds inward from the edge, is observed.
 The pedestal is triggered at the outer pile boundary, as that is the point where the local gradient is steepest (emerging naturally in a pile model, as noted above), and so is the point where the transport bifurcation is triggered.
-Adding additional physics, such as ambient diffusion and an upper hard profile gradient limit (from MHD stability), recovers cyclic relaxation events, reminiscent of edge-localized modes (ELMs)[107, 108].
+Adding additional physics, such as ambient diffusion and an upper hard profile gradient limit

-FIG. 41: (Color online) Pressure contours and potential contours showing avalanches.
-(Reproduced with permission from Ref.[119], AIP Publishing.)
+Fig. 40.
+Dependence of effective diffusivity on shearing.
+(Reproduced with permission from Ref.
+[106], AIP Publishing.)

-FIG. 42: Frequency spectrum of the simulation.
-(Reproduced with permission from Ref.[119], AIP Publishing.)
+Fig. 41.
+(Color online) Pressure contours and potential contours showing avalanches.
+(Reproduced with permission from Ref.
+[119], AIP Publishing.)